 - 2.1 The Council is required to receive and approve, as a minimum, three main reports each year, which incorporate a variety of polices, estimates and actuals.
+These reports are:- - The prudential and treasury indicators and treasury strategy (this report), which covers:- - the capital plans (including prudential indicators); - a minimum revenue provision (MRP) policy (how residual capital expenditure is charged to revenue over time);

-These reports are:- - The Prudential and Treasury Indicators and Treasury Strategy (this report). - The Mid Year Treasury Management Report which gives progress against the indicators reported and enables revisions to made to the policies where required. - Annual Strategy report (reported to Council in June).
-This provides details of actual performance compared to the estimates. - 2.2 The suggested Strategy for 2012/13, in respect of the following aspects of the treasury management function, is based upon the Head of Finance's views on interest rates, supplemented with leading market forecasts provided by the Council's treasury advisor. - 2.3 The Strategy covers:-
+- the treasury management strategy (how the investments and borrowings are to be organised) including treasury indicators; and - an investment strategy (the parameters on how investments are to be managed). - The mid year treasury management report, which will update Members with the progress of the capital position, amending prudential indicators as necessary, and whether the treasury strategy is meeting the strategy or whether any policies require revision.
+In addition, The Executive will receive quarterly updates of the capital programme position. - Annual strategy report (reported to Council in June).
+This provides details of actual performance compared to the estimates. - The above reports are required to be adequately scrutinised before being recommended to the Council.
+This role is undertaken by the Review Committee. - 2.2 The suggested strategy for 2013/14, in respect of the following aspects of the treasury management function, is based upon the Head of Finance's views on interest rates, supplemented with leading market forecasts provided by the Council's treasury advisor. - 2.3 The strategy covers:-